QED0711/spiccato/README.md

 ##### **Asynchronous Behavior & Callback Argument**

 After `setState` has been called, you may want to access the newly updated state.
-You have two options for this, and they are *not* mutially exclusive.
+You have two options for this, and they are *not* mutually exclusive.

 `setState` returns a `promise` that will resolve the updated state.
 Therefore, `setState` can be awaited in an async block.
 Alternatively (or in addition to), you can pass an optional callback as a second argument to `setState`.
 This callback will receive the updated state as its only argument.